 Many people tend to relate translation to a “human-only” industry without using any cutting-edge technologies.
-What they don’t know is, to guarantee the high quality of the TEP process, every project conducted by professional translation agencies and freelance translators is assisted by powerful tools called Computer-Assisted Translation Tools (CAT Tools).
+What they don’t know is that to guarantee the high quality of the translation process, every project conducted by professional translation agencies and freelance translators is assisted by powerful tools called Computer-Assisted Translation Tools (CAT Tools).

 So what exactly are CAT Tools?
 Why are they so important?
 Let’s find out the answers in today’s post.

 Computer-Assisted Translation Tool (CAT tool) is a program specifically designed for translators and linguists in the translation of documents.
 The aim of CAT tools is to help translators improve their productivity and the quality of translations.
 What’s more, CAT Tools allow translators and linguists to edit, manage, and store previous translations.

 It’s a common belief that CAT Tools do all the translating tasks (just like machine translation) without human involvement.
 The truth is, they are only a helpful translation environment for translators.
 It helps you boost the translation process, not do all the work for you.

 In the past, one CAT Tool could only be used either online or offline.
 XTM, Smartcat, and MateCat to name a few only supported online projects while Trados and MemoQ used to be offline platforms.
 Now, the gap between the online and offline platforms is narrowed down.
 More and more CAT Tools integrate online and offline platforms together, making it easier than ever for translators to work on a project.

 CAT tools contain four core features that make them powerful:

 (2) The ability to work on almost any format,

 Translation Memory (TM) stores source texts and their translations from previous projects that can be used for future translation projects.
 A TM can be a phrase, a sentence, a paragraph, or a heading.